-It is mandatory to use NACO_img_acq_SAMMoveToPixel.
+It is mandatory to use NACO_img_acq_SAMMoveToPixel and use the same mask in both the acquisition and the science templates.

-6.7 Pre Imaging
+6.7 Pre-imaging

-Pre imaging is offered for programs where critical conditions need to be checked to guarantee the successful execution of the science program.
+Pre-imaging is offered for programs where critical conditions need to be checked to guarantee the successful execution of the science program.
 This mode ensures a quick delivery of the data to the user and is restricted to:

 - programs that have already requested a separate pre-imaging Run, or otherwise indicated an amount of time to be used for pre-imaging.
-Examples of cases that may require pre-imaging are programs needing to check either the field orientation (because of possible contamination by a close-by bright star), or the possible binarity of potential targets for occultations, or to refine the slit position in a crowded field. - 2 imaging templates only: NACO_img_obs_AutoJitter and NACO_img_obs_GenericOffset.
+Examples of cases that may require pre-imaging are programs needing to check either the field orientation (because of possible contamination by a close-by bright star), or the possible binarity of potential targets for occultations, or to refine the slit position in a crowded field. - 0 2 imaging templates: NACO_img_obs_AutoJitter and NACO_img_obs_GenericOffset.

-For these 2 templates, a new user selectable keyword Observation Category has been introduced and should be set to PRE-IMAGE in the above mentioned cases only.
+For these 2 templates, a new user selectable keyword Observation Category has been introduced and should be set to PRE-IMAGE in the above-mentioned cases only.
 By default this parameter is set to SCIENCE.
 Failure set this keyword properly will result in delays to process and deliver the pre-imaging data.